crossplane/crossplane/design/design-doc-external-secret-stores.md

 We will define a new interface, namely `ConnectionSecretStore`, which satisfies slightly modified versions of the existing [ConnectionPublisher] and [ConnectionDetailsFetcher] interfaces.
-This interface will be satisfied by any Secret Store including the local Kubernetes.
+This interface will be satisfied by any secret store including the local Kubernetes.
 We will need this interface to be defined in [crossplane-runtime repository] since both managed and Crossplane composite reconcilers would use this interface.
 This will require some refactoring since the existing interfaces defined in different